-Students should Self-Monitor or Parent/Guardian should monitor the student if: Student Inform ation Student has no symptoms, and Is/was in casual contact with someone who may have been exposed to COVID-19 in the last 14 days Is/was in casual contact with someone who has symptoms of COVID-19 Is/was in casual contact with older adults/people who are medically vulnerable Has been asked to self-monitor by the local health authority Has have travelled outside of Saskatchewan within last 14 days Student can remain at school Follow the guidelines from Public Health, which is typically self-monitor for 14 days. • You have come into casual contact (<15 minutes) with someone diagnosed with COVID-19 Inform School Admin Follow the guidelines from Public Health, which is typically self-monitor for 14 days. • Lives with someone or have been in close contact with someone for a prolonged period of time who has symptoms of COVID-19 and is waiting for laboratory test results Inform School Admin / classroom teacher If negative test results for the other individual-student can remain at school and self-monitor If positive test results for the other individual-student to leave immediately and contact Public Health who will advise on the mandatory self-isolation process.
+Students should Self-Monitor or Parent/Guardian should monitor the student if: Student Inform ation Student has no symptoms, and Is/was in casual contact with someone who may have been exposed to COVID-19 in the last 14 days Is/was in casual contact with someone who has symptoms of COVID-19 Is/was in casual contact with older adults/people who are medically vulnerable Has been asked to self-monitor by the local health authority Has have travelled outside of Saskatchewan within last 14 days Student can remain at school Follow the guidelines from Public Health, which is typically self-monitor for 14 days.
+You have come into casual contact (<15 minutes) with someone diagnosed with COVID-19 Inform School Admin Follow the guidelines from Public Health, which is typically self-monitor for 14 days.
+Lives with someone or have been in close contact with someone for a prolonged period of time who has symptoms of COVID-19 and is waiting for laboratory test results Inform School Admin / classroom teacher If negative test results for the other individual-student can remain at school and self-monitor If positive test results for the other individual-student to leave immediately and contact Public Health who will advise on the mandatory self-isolation process.
 Public Health will advise when student can return to school.

-Students should Self-Isolate and Parent/Guardian should monitor the student if:Student has unexplained new or worsening symptoms (even mild symptoms) that may include one or more of the following symptoms belowOr have been advised by Public Health to be tested• Fever • Cough • Headache• Fever • Cough • Headache• Sore throat • Conjunctivitis • Fatigue • Diarrhea• Shortness of breath • Difficulty breathing Student Information • Student is to stay at home and inform School Admin of absence • If symptomatic, student should be tested, call 811.
-If student chooses not to test, student should follow the mandatory self- isolation guidelines from Public Health. • If negative test results - follow the guidelines from Public Health which is typically return to school 48 hours after symptoms disappear. • If positive test results - Contact school admin and follow guidelines from Public Health. • Student has come in close contact for a prolonged period of time with someone diagnosed with COVID-19 Student is to stay home and inform School Admin Follow the mandatory self-isolation guidelines from Public Health, regardless of symptoms.
+Students should Self-Isolate and Parent/Guardian should monitor the student if: Student has unexplained new or worsening symptoms (even mild symptoms) that may include one or more of the following symptoms below Or have been advised by Public Health to be tested • Fever • Headache • Muscle and/or joint aches • Sore throat • Runny nose • Conjunctivitis • Fatigue • Diarrhea • Shortness of breath • Loss of sense of taste or smell Student Information Student is to stay at home and inform School Admin of absence If symptomatic, student should be tested, call 811.
+If student chooses not to test, student should follow the mandatory self-isolation guidelines from Public Health.
+If negative test results - follow the guidelines from Public Health which is typically return to school 48 hours after symptoms disappear.
+If positive test results - Contact school admin and follow guidelines from Public Health.
+Difficulty breathing Student has come in close contact for a prolonged period of time with someone diagnosed with COVID-19 Student has have travelled outside of Canada within last 14 days.
+Student is to stay home and inform School Admin Follow the mandatory self-isolation guidelines from Public Health, regardless of symptoms.
 If symptoms develop, student to remain in isolation and follow the guidelines from Public Health If positive test results - Contact school to inform of absence.
-And follow guidance from Public Health regarding the mandatory self- isolation period • Student has have travelled outside of Canada within last 14 days.
-Follow guidelines from Public Health which is typically the Student is to self-isolate for 14 days, if symptomatic, call 811 Parent/Guardian/Student are to inform School Admin mask is made of of tightly woven
+And follow guidance from Public Health regarding the mandatory self-isolation period Follow guidelines from Public Health which is typically the Student is to self-isolate for 14 days, if symptomatic, call 811 Parent/Guardian/Student are to inform School Admin